fluid-project/infusion/src/webapp/components/uploader/ReadMe.txt

   ongoing accessibility and stability issues with Flash and SWFUpload, we encourage you and your users to upgrade to an HTML 5-compatible browser such as Firefox 3.6+, Safari 4+, or Chrome.

-* To support Flash 10 (released on 9/26/2008), the Uploader required a new version of the SWFUpload Flash component (2.2.0 beta 3).
-This new version, still in beta, still has numerous bugs.
-We have worked around many of the bugs and inconsistencies in the SWFUpload code, but there are still significant compromises and issues in this release.
-For this reason, we do not consider this version of the Uploader to be production-ready.

-  In the previous version of the Uploader, the Flash component worked completely "behind the scenes."
-  To support Flash 10, the Uploader displays a Flash-based "Browse files..." button in place of an HTML button.
-The Flash-based button presents the following quirks:
+* The Flash 10-based implementation of the Uploader has a number of systemic bugs an accessibility issues, and is deprecated for all browsers except Internet Explorer on Windows.
+Some issues include:

       - In Firefox and IE, the Flash-based "Browse" button does not size correctly when the text/page is resized or zoomed.

-      - In most browsers, the Flash-based "Browse" button may not be keyboard navigable or may trap keyboard navigation, refusing to give up focus without a mouse click.
+      - In most browsers, the Flash-based "Browse" button is not  keyboard navigable and may trap keyboard navigation, refusing to give up focus without a mouse click.

-      - ARIA is not supported by Internet Explorer.

-* In previous versions of the Uploader, the upload process would stop immediately at the moment that the Stop Upload button was clicked.

-  In this version, we wait for the current file to complete or to error before we stop the upload process.
-This avoids a serious bug in the SWFUploader where the Upload process could get stuck when the Upload process is resumed.
+      - When the user presses the Stop button, the Uploader waits until the current file is complete before stopping the upload process.

 --------------------------------------